-Sociological Theory Argument Outline and Final Essay
+Research Outline and Essay

-There will be an essay assignment assigned during the first weeks of the course.
-This is essentially an argumentative essay in which students will discuss the merits of a classical sociological perspective and whether it has relevancy in the modern world.
-Students will first write a logical essay outline (10%) and then final draft (15%).
+There will be a research project assigned during the first weeks of the course.
+This is essentially a research assignment, in which students will learn strategies for locating peer-reviewed, academic resources, to organize research into a logical essay outline (10%) and then final draft (15%).
 Students are strongly encouraged to choose their own broad topic to pursue as an interesting topic.
 A late penalty will be enforced should you miss the class on the date which it is due.
 Note: topics and research questions must be approved by me before completing the outline.